Skip to main content

 Keys are stringified user IDs (positive WP IDs and negative guest IDs both work).
 All fields are optional — omit any field and the participant's real record fills the gap.

 The map travels with the thread payload across every transport — REST, AJAX polling and WebSocket relays all build their payloads through the same filter, so the override flows everywhere automatically.
+That holds as written for maps where every participant sees the same mask, like the personas on this page; if your map depends on who is looking, one extra rule applies — see Per-viewer override maps below.

 On the frontend, every surface that renders a participant inside a thread (conversation header, sidebar item, message sender chip, reactions modal, mini-chat-head widget, call screen, info panel, toasts, etc.) merges the override on top of the real user record at render time.
 Surfaces that step outside the thread context — the current-user widget, mention picker, user search, "Add participant" modal, user profile popup — deliberately keep using the real record, so the override never leaks into self-view or non-thread contexts.